nmartinovictop/google-homepage/README.md

 TODO:
 - Center the google logo to middle of screen

+- 2021-05-24: Working on Google page and adding icons to form
 - 2021-05-23: Working on google page.
 Top nave specifically.
 - 2021-05-22: Finished flexbox course
 - 2021-05-20: More flexbox